Review: Take it to the top on the Adelaide Oval Roof Climb

 It’s a reminder that you don’t need to kick a goal to feel like a winner at Adelaide Oval.

-Cover image courtesy of South Australian Tourism Commission.
+Cover image: South Australian Tourism Commission.
 Additional images: Bigstock

 About the writer